kubek2k/articles/9_reasons_terraform_is_a_pain.md

 ## 8. How to deal with secrets?

-One of the reasons why terraform files are so hard to be kept around is the question of where to keep secrets.
+One of the reasons why Terraform files are so hard to be kept around is the question of where to keep secrets.
 There are a couple of ways of dealing with that:

 - The Hashicorp's blessed way of doing the thing is to use their Vault - while this could be the way to go,